SafetyWing Travel Insurance Review: Tested After 4 Years

 SafetyWing's Nomad Insurance Essential Plan covers the big, most common travel mishaps for just $1.87 a day, without making you pay for extras you'll probably never use.
 Here's what you get:

-• Medical treatment & hospitalization: Hospital stays, nursing care, ambulance transport, MRIs and diagnostics, extended recovery, emergency dental (up to $1,000), up to $250,000.
+• Medical treatment and hospitalization: Hospital stays, nursing care, ambulance transport, MRIs and diagnostics, extended recovery, emergency dental (up to $1,000), up to $250,000.

 • Evacuation to a better hospital: Up to $100,000 lifetime max.